MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -InformationBarriersSuspension

-The InformationBarriersSuspension setting enables information barriers in SharePoint and OneDrive when set to $false, or disables information barriers when set to $true.
+When InformationBarriersSuspension parameter is set to $false, information barriers in SharePoint and OneDrive is enabled, when set to $true, it is disabled.

 ```yaml
 Type: Boolean